spiral/docs/keeper/routing.md

 You can register them directly in the router or via keeper bootloader and annotations.
 The last options allow you to isolate all routes in the given namespace.

+## Permissions
+GuardInterceptor is added to the KeeperCore by default, use `@GuardNamespace` and `@Guarded` to create a permission.
+If `@Guarded` annotation is missed, KeeperCore will protect a method using `namespace.controller.method` permission as a fallback.

 ## Register routes via bootloader or Router

 New route should be declared after the `parent::boot()` call.
 Controllers must be declared before the route declaration: